mdmiahcloudops/Linux/README.md

     socket=/var/lib/mysql/mysql.sock
     [client] socket=/var/lib/mysql/mysql.sock`
     note: this configuration tells MySQL where to find the socket file for communication between the MySQL server and client.

-    Step 3: now test the apache web server http://publicIP2instance/phpinfo.php
+Step 2: Test the Apache Web Server
+    http://publicIP2instance/phpinfo.php
     Note: provide your public ip of your ec2 instance Get the public ip from ec2 instance add phpinfo.php Ex. http://18.207.221.98/phpinfo.php

-    Step 4: secure the mySQL
+Step 3: Secure the MySQL
     Step 1: type the following command
-      mysql_secure_installation
+    `mysql_secure_installation`
     Step 2: answer the following question:
-      Type N Not to switch to the Unix Socket Mode Type Y to set a root password : in my case i put 123 as root password Type Y to remove the anonymous user accounts.
+    `Type N Not to switch to the Unix Socket Mode
+    Type Y to set a root password : in my case i put 123 as root password Type Y to remove the anonymous user accounts.
     Type Y to disable the remote root login.
     Type Y to remove the test database.
-      Type Y to reload the privilege tables and save your changes.
+    Type Y to reload the privilege tables and save your changes.`